felipebonezi/microsoft-speech-recognition-java/README.md

 To use speech recognition REST API, the steps are as follows:
 1. Get a subscription key for using Speech API - [Subscribe here](https://azure.microsoft.com/try/cognitive-services/).
 2. Configure it on `conf/microsoft-config.properties`.
-3. Save your audio files at `/audios` folder.
+3. Save your audio files at `/audios` folder (Check if this folder is configured as `resource folder` on your IDE).
 4. Compile and Run!

 The Speech REST API has some limitations: